nais/doc/docs/auth/partials/validate.md

 Send a HTTP POST request to the endpoint described in the `$NAIS_TOKEN_INTROSPECT_ENDPOINT` environment variable.
 Set `target` to the access token you wish to validate.

+For the complete API documentation, see [Texas OpenAPI reference](../../reference/texas.md).

 ```json
 {
     "identity_provider": "<IDENTITY_PROVIDER>",